layer6ai-labs/DropoutNet/README.md

 ## Introduction
 This repository contains full implementation of the DropoutNet model and includes both training and evaluation routines.
 We also provide the [ACM RecSys 2017 Challenge](http://2017.recsyschallenge.com) dataset that we further split into three subsets for warm start, user cold start and item cold start evaluation.
 The aim is to train a *single* model that can be applied to all three tasks and we report validation accuracy on each task during training.

+Furthermore per request, we also provide scripts and all necessary data to run the Citeulike cold-start experiment.
+See section on Citeulike below for further details as well as links to the packaged data.

 <a name="env"/>